Shaitan (film): Plot

 Shaitan starts off with Amy (Kalki Koechlin), who is mentally disturbed and deeply affected by the attempted suicide and eventual institutionalisation of her mother, Saira.
 She moves from Los Angeles to Mumbai, where she meets KC (Gulshan Devaiah) at a party her parents forcefully take her to.
-KC introduces her to his gang – Dash (Shiv Panditt), Zubin (Neil Bhoopalam) and Tanya (Kirti Kulhari).
-They lead a directionless life, having fun, drinking, using drugs and driving around in a Hummer.
+KC introduces her to his gang: Dash (Shiv Panditt), Zubin (Neil Bhoopalam), and Tanya (Kirti Kulhari).
+They lead a directionless life, having fun, drinking, using drugs, and driving around in a Hummer.
 On one such occasion, they start racing a random car and win.
 In the celebration rush, they run over two people riding on a scooter, killing them instantly.

-They quickly leave the spot but are easily tracked down by a slimy cop, Inspector Malwankar (Rajkummar Rao), who demands ₹ 2,500,000 to drop the case.
-Dash tells them about a friend (Rajat Barmecha) who faked his own brother's kidnapping and extracted ₹ 2 million from his own parents.
+They quickly leave the spot but are easily tracked down by a slimy cop, Inspector Malwankar (Rajkummar Rao), who demands ₹25 lakh to drop the case.
+Dash tells them about a friend (Rajat Barmecha) who faked his own brother's kidnapping and extracted ₹20 lakhs from his own parents.
 After Amy volunteers to be the kidnapping victim, they hatch a plan.
-Upon receiving the ransom call, Amy's father, contrary to their expectations, immediately approaches Police Commissioner (Pavan Malhotra) for help.
-The Police Commissioner assigns an upright cop Arvind Mathur (Rajeev Khandelwal) to solve the case unofficially, as he is on suspension after throwing a corporator from the first floor of his own house for allegedly beating up a woman.
+Upon receiving the ransom call, Amy's father, contrary to their expectations, immediately approaches the Police Commissioner (Pavan Malhotra) for help.
+The Police Commissioner assigns an upright cop, Arvind Mathur (Rajeev Khandelwal), to solve the case unofficially, as he is on suspension after throwing a corporator from the first floor of his own house for allegedly beating up a woman.
 Inspector Mathur is shown to be having a disturbed married life and nearly divorces his wife.